Esophageal Cancer Prevention (PDQ®)–Patient Version

 It is not known if surgery or other medical treatment to stop gastric reflux lowers the risk of adenocarcinoma of the esophagus.
 Clinical trials are being done to see if surgery or medical treatments can prevent Barrett esophagus.

-Chemoprevention is the use of drugs, vitamins, or other agents to try to reduce the risk of cancer.
+Chemoprevention is the use of drugs, vitamins, or other substances to help lower a person's risk of developing cancer.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) include aspirin and other drugs that reduce swelling and pain.

 Some studies have shown that the use of NSAIDs may lower the risk of adenocarcinoma of the esophagus.
 However, the use of NSAIDs increases the risk of heart attack, heart failure, stroke, bleeding in the stomach and intestines, and kidney damage.